taimax13/platform-tool/README.md

 - Uploading the `.md5` file to S3 after processing.
 - Ensuring the temporary file is deleted.

-There is 2 lambdas examples:
+There is 2 lambda examples:
 1. to calculate checksum
 2. to extract checksum from metadata of s3 , without copy file locally